-In sales, you can be as busy as you want to be, and the busier you are, the less time you have to stop and reflect; yet, it’s important — even essential — to take stock of your successes and failures, which is why a comprehensive sales retrospective is a productive way to start the new year.
+The busier your sales work environment is, the less time you have to stop and reflect.
+However, it’s important, even essential, to take stock of your and your team’s successes and failures, which is why a comprehensive sales retrospective is a productive way to start the new year.

 “The goal of a sales retrospective is to figure out where you can streamline areas of your process, find out what worked and what didn't, and where you can improve,” says Max Altschuler, CEO of Sales Hacker and author of Hacking Sales.